This page has been created in response to numerous blogs, websites, and social media postings created by a cyber-stalker to ruin Randy’s reputation.

 Threats to kill Amanda Lollar

-The apparently delusional mental state of Mary Cummins of Animal Advocates as seen in her frenetic internet postings indicates that she may be seriously mentally ill and potentially dangerous.
+The apparently delusional mental state of Mary Cummins of Animal Advocates as seen in her frenetic internet postings indicates that she may be seriously mentally ill, unmedicated, and potentially dangerous.
 While obsessing on Amanda this deranged cyber-stalker posted on the internet: "The police actually told me to shoot her dead."
 (It is unknown if this is the same police department that "thinks Amanda is a lesbian.")
 She has also posted, "I went through the police academy, took the gun class.
 I've been going to the range."
 In response to her lunatic ravings about shooting Amanda, her internet followers posted things like, "Mary whatever you do...if you shoot her make sure you shoot to kill; if she survives she'll sue you!" and "You have to do what you have to do Mary," and "Someone needs to throw water balloons filled with urine at her."
 It should be noted that most, if not all, of her internet "followers" are believed to actually be Mary Cummins herself using fake identities.
 Mary Cummins proudly--and ludicrously--proclaimed that Amanda Lollar "will soon be arrested."
-However, a short time later she posted that when she went to LAPD and was unable to talk to a detective about Amanda Lollar, "I refused to leave the police station," and "I will try internal affairs."
+However, a short time later Cummins posted that when she went to the police and was unable to talk to a detective about Amanda Lollar, "I refused to leave the police station," and "I will try internal affairs."
 Police departments always attract crazies and the Los Angeles Police Department obviously figured out long ago what they were dealing with.
 Mary Cummins' threat to go to "internal affairs" is a sure sign that she is going to sue the city again if they do not arrest or kill Amanda Lollar soon.
 This pathological Beverly Hills woman (who, by the way, thinks she is actor Charlie Sheen's "neighbor" and posts photographs of Jennifer Aniston's house and obsesses about her on Facebook, Google, blogs, Twitter, etc.) seems to believe that if she files enough frivolous lawsuits and false police reports, and if she spreads enough lies all over the internet something is eventually bound to stick, enabling her to finally destroy Amanda Lollar--a selfless woman who has devoted her entire life and virtually all of her worldly possessions to rescuing, rehabilitating, and caring for her beloved animals in Mineral Wells, Texas.

 Other victims of Mary Cummins